 It is no secret that many players in the NFL turn to cannabis in the off season, however, this year the NFL Players Association has been more vocal about the need for inclusion of cannabis under NFL rules.
 Currently, if a player tests positive they can face fines, suspension or worse.
 The Players Association put forth a proposal earlier this year to reduce penalties for players busted using pot, and also asked that it be legal for medicinal use under league rules.
 Recent comments from league commissioner Roger Goodell have stirred controversy, as he seemed to only rehash old myths and propaganda about the potential dangers of pot.
 Despite his skepticism, he indicated that he is open to looking at the subject further.

 More and more athletes are turning to cannabis as a natural way to stay on top of their game and to heal at the end of a hard workout.
 The science is becoming clearer everyday.
-It's only a matter of time before medical marijuana is accepted among the all of the world's professional athletic organizations.Posted: Monday, May 15th, 4:25am a year ago
+It's only a matter of time before medical marijuana is accepted among the all of the world's professional athletic organizations.Posted: Monday, May 15th, 4:25am 2 years ago

 Davie is a long time cannabis professional who has worked not only as a cultivator but in all aspects of retail cannabis.
 From budtender, to wholesale and retail management, and from harvester to advanced hydroponic specialist, Davie has been around the block more than once.
 Now residing in beautiful British Columbia, Davie now works with acres of greenhouses, producing some of the best buds in the country.